openlayers/openlayers/doc/ol3.md

 goog.math.Box
 |
-+- TileBounds  // A range of tiles in two dimensions, integer coordinates, z not stored
-|
 +- Extent // The extent of a single object in two dimensions, projection not stored
 |
-+- Bounds  // A range of objects in two dimensions
++- TileBounds  // A range of tiles in two dimensions, integer coordinates, z not stored

 Projection